tylerharter/cs301-projects/fall18/p8/README.md

 >python main.py cars.json makelist

-*If everything until here is correct, your score from test.py should be x%.*
+*If everything until here is correct, your score from test.py should be 55%.*

 ### 2.2 The `create_filter` function: